 South Asian countries have many policies, regulations, and legislation that are likely to impact levels of nitrogen pollution.
-As part of the actions towards building 'the nitrogen policy arena for South Asia', the South Asian Nitrogen Hub (SANH) collected and analysed Nitrogen related policies from the region.
+As part of the actions towards building 'the nitrogen policy arena for South Asia', the South Asian Nitrogen Hub (SANH) collected and analysed nitrogen -related policies from the region.
 Until now, little has been known about the nitrogen policy landscape for the region.
 Assessing nitrogen-related policies is crucial to identify the gaps and opportunities for managing nitrogen in the region.
 An analysis of this kind provides an essential building block to understanding what policies currently are in place to determine what is needed for the future.

-This section provides a summary of 966 nitrogen related policies from South Asia focused mostly at the national level.
+This section provides a summary of 966 nitrogen-related policies from South Asia focused mostly at the national level.
 A summary of the policy data collection approach is firstly provided.
 Secondly, the regional policy results are described based on the classifications: relevance, scope, pollution target source, policy type, sink and sector.
 Policy quality was further assessed and discussed by considering policy integration.
+This research has been published in the high impact open access journal 'Environmental Research Letters' see Yang et al. (2022).

-The database of nitrogen-related policies from South Asia collected for the South Asian Nitrogen Hub (SANH) 2020-2021 provides a valuable resource for South Asia governments and the wider scientific community8.
-Details for each policy included in the database are the policy title, year of establishment, URL source (if available), text type (legislation, policy, regulation, miscellaneous), country, territorial division (national or sub-national), language, and responsible ministry (when applicable) in addition to the classifications.
+The open access database of nitrogen-related policies from South Asia collected by the South Asian Nitrogen Hub (SANH) 2020-2021 provides a valuable resource for South Asia governments and the wider scientific community (Yang et al. (2021).
+For each policy included in the database details include the policy title, year of establishment, URL source (if available), text type (legislation, policy, regulation, miscellaneous), country, territorial division (national or sub-national), language, and responsible ministry (when applicable) in addition to the classifications.